skier921/Detecting-and-Mitigating-Malicious-Manipulations-in-Satellite-Imagery/README.md

 ## Visualizations

 Graphical illustrations of results can be found under `04_graphs/`.
-They provide a visual understanding of the methods' performance.
+These graphs provide a visual understanding of the methods' performance.

 ## License